CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 - `/etc/sysconfig/postgres_exporter_pg##`
 - `/etc/sysconfig/postgres_exporter_pg##_per_db`

 Note that `/etc/sysconfig/postgres_exporter_pg##` & `postgres_exporter_pg##_per_db` are the default sysconfig files for monitoring the database running on the local socket at /var/run/postgresql and connect to the "postgres" database.
-If you've installed the pgmonitor setup to a different database, modify these files accordingly or make new ones.
+If you've installed the pgMonitor setup to a different database, modify these files accordingly or make new ones.
 If you make new ones, ensure the service name you enable references this file (see the Enable Services section below ).

 #### Database Configuration